apache/fury-site/blog/2024-05-06-metastring-space-efficient_encoding_for_string.md

 For className, `FIRST_TO_LOWER_SPECIAL` will be used mostly.
 If there are multiple uppercase chars, then `ALL_TO_LOWER_SPECIAL` will be used instead.
 If a string contains digits, then `LOWER_UPPER_DIGIT_SPECIAL` will be used.

-Finally, utf8 will be the fallback encoding if the string contains some chars not in range `a-z0-9A-Z`.
+Finally, utf8 will be the fallback encoding if the string contains some chars which is not in range `a-z0-9A-Z`.

 ## Encoding Flags and Data jointly